Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - 3 overripe bananas mashed (about 1 1/2 cups)

 - 5 tablespoons butter or coconut oil melted

 - 1/2 cup milk whole milk or your favorite dairy-free option

 - Whisk together the flour, 1 cup of the oats, baking powder, baking soda, salt, and cinnamon in a small bowl and set aside.

-- Add the flour mixture to the egg mixture 1/2 cup at a time, beating continuously, until smooth, then stir in the milk and chocolate chips.
+- Add the flour mixture to the egg mixture 1/2 cup at a time, beating continuously, until smooth, then stir in the chocolate chips.

 - Line 15 muffin tins with parchment baking cups and fill 3/4 of the way with the muffin mixture, then top with the remaining 2 tablespoons of oats.